Emma Slater: Dancing with the Stars

 For season 25, Slater was partnered with realtor, and Property Brothers co-host, Drew Scott.
 They made the finals of the competition but were eliminated on night one, finishing in 4th place.

 For season 26, Slater was paired with former MLB outfielder Johnny Damon.
 They were eliminated on the first week of competition, tying in 9th place with Jamie Anderson and Artem Chigvintsev.

 For season 27, she was partnered with actor & country music singer John Schneider.
 The couple was eliminated on week 7 of competition and finished in joint 7th place with DeMarcus Ware and Lindsay Arnold.

-She also did a junior version (Dancing With The Stars Jrs.)
-The show hosted by Jordan Fisher and Frankie Muniz and judges Adam Rippon, Mandy Moore and Valentin Chmerkovskiy.
-She mentored Raven's Home actor Jason Maybaum and pro Elliana Walmsley.
-They got out at week 5.

 For season 28, Slater was paired with actor James Van Der Beek.
 Despite earning high scores from the judges throughout the season and being considered frontrunners to win, the couple was eliminated during the semi-finals of the competition where they finished in 5th place.

 For season 29, Slater was paired with former NBA player Charles Oakley.
 They were the first couple to be eliminated and finished in 15th place.

 For season 30, Slater was paired with country singer Jimmie Allen.
 They finished in 7th place.

-For season 31, Slater was paired with actor and model Trevor Donovan.
+For season 31, Slater was paired with actor & model Trevor Donovan.
 They reached the semi-finals and finished in 6th place.

+For season 33, Slater was partnered with actor Reginald VelJohnson.
+They reached the third week of competition and finished in 10th place in a double elimination.

+For season 34, Slater is paired with actor & comedian Andy Richter.